 - Make sure you see all applications - assessors must see all applications and be involved in the entire process, including short-listing, interview, any presentations, etc.

 - Ask questions - and ask them as soon as possible.
-If you have doubts/queries/concerns about an applicant or their qualifications, it is much, much easier to clarify at short-listing stage than on the day of the interview.
+If you have any doubts, queries or concerns about an applicant or their qualifications, it is far easier to clarify at short-listing stage than on the day of the interview.